Can You Freeze Coffee?

 Explanation

-Coffee beans are best fresh, but freezing can preserve quality when you cannot use them quickly.
+Coffee beans are best fresh (learn about how long coffee stays fresh), but freezing can preserve quality when you cannot use them quickly.
 The enemies of coffee freshness are oxygen, moisture, heat, and light.
 Freezing addresses heat but introduces moisture risk, so proper packaging is essential.

 For long-term storage, freeze unopened bags of whole beans directly.
 For opened bags, divide into weekly portions using airtight freezer bags with all air removed.
 Never store coffee in the freezer door where temperature fluctuates.